 - The Legend of Zelda:

-- In The Legend of Zelda: Majora's Mask, a cyclone surrounds the Great Bay Temple and prevents you from swimming there.
+- The Legend of Zelda: Majora's Mask: A cyclone surrounds the Great Bay Temple and prevents you from swimming there.
 To enter it, you need to awaken Lulu, a giant turtle who can handle the storm just fine.
 When you enter, you see a group of Gerudo pirates be blown away by the cyclone.

-- In The Legend of Zelda: Phantom Hourglass, the Isle of Winds is blocked by a huge whirlwind.
+- The Legend of Zelda: Phantom Hourglass: The Isle of Ruins is blocked by a huge whirlwind that can only be dispelled by collecting the Regal Necklace from the Isle of the Dead.

 - In Ōkami, the Dragon Palace of Japanese Mythology can only be reached through an ocean whirlpool.
 Even a god like Amaterasu can't swim through on her own: she has to ride (the) Orca, and before that she has to get a starry nebula turning again so the whirlpool will even appear.